animeshinvinci/Bifrost/README.md

 Supporting Sources
 ===

-Bits of this implementation have been borrowed from the following interesting souces:
+Bits of this implementation have been borrowed from the following interesting sources:

 https://github.com/ScalaConsultants/reactive-rabbit
 http://blog.michaelhamrah.com/2015/01/a-gentle-introduction-to-akka-streams/